-For some workshops we will occasionally be using online software such as Code.org and will be making use of Google Image Search.
+For some workshops / clubs we will occasionally use online software or make use of internet search engines.

-Students must be 13+ to use the software because of the potential for sharing of content.
-Therefore, we will require the adult who will be accompanying the child to be responsible for them whilst using the software.
+For some software, students under 13 require parental permission because of the potential for sharing of content.
+In these cases, we will inform the adult who will be accompanying the child of this and require them to be responsible for them whilst using the software, or to give prior permission for its use.

 When continuing with projects at home, we advise you to use your own judgement and follow your family policy for internet use with your children.